projectcalico/calico/docs/DigitalOcean.md

       command: start
 ```
 Keep this config handy, it will be used when creating the hosts.
+Note: we disable CoreOS updates for this demo to avoid interrupting the instructions.

 ## Spinning up the VMs
 From the DigitalOcean Web Console, select the "Create Droplet" button in the top right corner.